Nephos/sloubigem/README.md

 On Archlinux `` sudo pacman -S espeak ``
 On Windows : go catch up with your soul !!
 Manual download : http://is.gd/CXLLnK

+See http://youtu.be/6fuGrFcQKlU and like to give me more money mouahaha